 |Federal Income Tax (Including SE Tax)||$66,014||$50,728|

 |Top Federal Income Tax Rate||28%||22%|

 We recommend you do tax planning during 2018 to see how these new laws will change your own personal situation.
 These changes need to be considered in relationship to your overall business structure and long-term plans for your farm.
 We will look at your choice of entity, rent payments, guaranteed payments and salary and stockholder distributions in order to maximize these benefits for you.
 You might also want to think about taking advantage of the higher depreciation limits if you need new equipment.
 As several of these provisions are interrelated, we need to carefully consider your overall picture.
 As you can see, there are potential benefits, but the new laws are anything but simple.

 Joanne Humphrey, CPA, PFS

-Joanne has over 30 years of experience providing business advisory and tax services for business owners with special expertise in dental and medical practices.
+Joanne Humphrey has more than 30 years of experience providing business advisory and tax services for business owners with special expertise in dental and medical practices.
 This includes complex tax preparation and planning, trust and estate planning, retirement planning and financial planning for small and large practices.
-Joanne specializes in analysis of retirement plan design, ensuring maximum retirement contributions and benefits.
-She has…
+Joanne specializes in analysis of retirement plan design,…

 - Wealth management